Centipedes

 WHAT ARE HOUSE CENTIPEDES?

-House centipedes (scutigera coleoptrata) are the most common centipede homeowners encounter in the United States.
+House centipedes (scutigera coleoptrata) are the most common centipede that homeowners encounter in the United States.
 This species can be easily identified by their long legs and fast movement.
-Although house centipedes are mostly seen running across floors or climbing up walls, they spend most of their time hidden in dark, dark areas.
+Although house centipedes are most frequently seen running across floors or climbing up walls, they spend most of their time hidden in dark areas.

 House centipedes prefer environments with moisture and shelter.
-As a result of this, they are commonly found in basements, bathrooms, crawl spaces, and more.
-Their presence is often indicative of excess humidity, water sources, or access points.
+As a result of this, they are commonly found in basements, bathrooms, crawl spaces, and dark spaces.
+Their presence is indicative of excess humidity, water sources, or open access points.
 House centipedes are predatory creatures, who feed on other insects such as ants, spiders, and flies.
 While they do not cause structural damage, their presence usually indicates underlying conditions that support pest activity.
 Effective control requires more than removing individual centipedes.

 Prevention is usually much easier and more manageable than attempting to treat an infestation.
-If you’ve experienced ant problems in the past or are concerned that your home may be at risk, contact EcoShield for an inspection and front-line treatment plan.
-Protecting yourself prior to ants becoming a problem is the single best way to avoid ants altogether.
-Our year-round Shield Protection Plan can also prevent and control ants before they become a problem.
+If you’ve experienced centipede problems in the past or are concerned that your home may be at risk, contact EcoShield for an inspection and front-line treatment plan.
+Protecting yourself prior to centipedes becoming a problem is the single best way to avoid them altogether.
+Our year-round Shield Protection Plan can also prevent and control centipedes before they become a problem.

 SEE CENTIPEDES?
 TAKE THESE STEPS

-Want to get rid of your ants for good?
+Want to get rid of your centipedes for good?
 Follow these steps:

 - Step 1: Call EcoShield Pest Solutions today for a free estimate.

-- Step 2: Avoid trying to treat your beetle problem before our team of experts can properly identify the type of ant invading your property.
+- Step 2: Avoid trying to treat your beetle problem before our team of experts can properly identify the type of centipede invading your property.

 - Step 3: Schedule a time that works best for you.
 The pest control technicians at EcoShield always strive to accommodate your schedule.